Sampul tapestry: Origin

 It is uncertain where the tapestry was made, although the Greco-Bactrian Kingdom in Central Asia has been suggested to be a possibility.
-The technique used for the tapestry, with more than 24 threads of different colours, is a typically western one.
+The technique used for the tapestry, with more than 24 threads of different colours, is a typically Western one.
 The centaur's cape and hood are a central Asian modification of the Greek motif.
 The fact that he plays a horn also distinguishes him from the Greek prototypes.
-Flower diamond motif on the warrior's lapel are of central Asian origin.
+Flower diamond motif on the warrior's lapel is of central Asian origin.
 Certain motifs, particularly the animal head on the soldier's dagger, suggest that the tapestry originated in the kingdom of Parthia in northern Iran.

 Rome has also been proposed as a possible source.
 Another suggestion is that it is locally made as Tang annal New Book of Tang mentioned that local people of Khotan were good at textile and tapestry work when Emperor Wu of Han (r.
 141-87 BC) opened the Silk Road to Khotan during the first century BC.
 The tapestry may have been made roughly a century before the Han Chinese conquest of the Tarim Basin under Wudi.
 Hellenistic tapestries have also been found in Loulan by Aurel Stein, indicating a cultural link between Loulan and Khotan.